 6. APPLY STAIN-BLOCKING PRIMER WHERE NEEDED

 Now that your fireplace is painted step back and admire your work!
 While you typically topcoat furniture pieces painted with chalk mineral style paint, that is not necessary here.
-If you have some areas of the brick that do get scratched up then just touch-up those spots as needed.
-If you want more info on chalk painting furniture check out this blog post.
+I

 Making Your Fireplace A Focal Point